smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Popup Keyboards/index.md

 @![iOS, android, javaSE, javaEE]
 ### Checking Keyboard Capabilities (RPC v7.1+)
 Each head unit can support different set of keyboard layouts and each layout can support different number of custom keys.
 Also, some head unit may not support masking input.
-If you want to know what keyboard features are supported on the connected head unit, you can check the `KeyboardCapabilities`:
+If you want to know which keyboard features are supported on the connected head unit, you can check the `KeyboardCapabilities`:
 !@
 @![android, javaSE, javaEE]
 ```java